Parishioners stop gunman in deadly California church attack

 This story has been corrected to show that Pastor Billy Chang has not retired.

-Weber and Bharath reported from Los Angeles.
-Associated Press journalist Stefanie Dazio in Los Angeles also contributed to this story.
+Bharath reported from Los Angeles.
+Associated Press journalists Stefanie Dazio and John Antczak in Los Angeles also contributed to this story.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.